Jose Santiago (santijo01)

-In the 1957 Caribbean Series, Santiago threw a 3-hit shutout against the champion Marianao Tigers, the lone loss for the Cuban entry.
+In the 1957 Caribbean Series, Santiago threw a three-hit shutout against the champion Marianao Tigers, the lone loss for the Cuban entry.
 It was his only appearance in that Series.
 It was one of six Caribbean Series he played in.

-Santiago would drop back into the high minors for the rest of his 11-year minor league career.
+Santiago dropped back into the high minors for the rest of his 11-year minor league career.
 Jose had two double-digit winning seasons left in his arm, winning 11 times in 1958 in a split season between the San Antonio Missions and the Havana Sugar Kings and finished out his minor league career with a bang in 1959, going 14-9 for San Antonio.
 Santiago wound up with a minor league career record of 112-83 and a 3.22 ERA while pitching 1,503 innings.

 As of last notice, Santiago has owned race horses and been a boxing promoter in his native country in Rio Piedras.
-Also of note there was a different Puerto Rican born right-hander named Jose Rafael Santiago that pitched for the Kansas City Athletics and Boston Red Sox from 1963 to 1970, and yet another pitcher with the same name was on the mound for the Kansas City Royals in the late 1990s.
+Also of note there was a different Puerto Rican born right-hander named Jose Rafael Santiago who pitched for the Kansas City Athletics and Boston Red Sox from 1963 to 1970, and yet another pitcher with the same name was on the mound for the Kansas City Royals in the late 1990s.